InQuest/omnibus/docs/README.md

 If you wish to clear the session early, run the command "wipe" and you'll get clean slate.

 Eventually, we would like to add a **Cases** portion to Omnibus that allows users to create cases of artifacts, move between them, and maintain a more coherent OSINT management platform.
 Though for this current pre-release, we will be sticking with the Session :)

-#### Modules
-The following is a list of available, or soon to be available modules.
-While the vast majority of these have been completed, some require additional components or a bit more work before they are production ready.

 ### Modules